 CRIOP tries to use best practices from human factors research to design-out and minimize hazards and risks as early as possible.
 CRIOP can help to avoid drift into danger, by periodically review ergonomics, workload, fatigue, alarms, work as done and usability, improving safety, efficiency and usability.
-CRIOP builds upon principles in HOP, Dekker& Conklin (2014), that needs to be supported by relevant accident models as used by Havtil, Winge et al. (2023).
+Need for periodic high-quality audits/HAZOP has been highlighted by Hopkins (2000), including drift from safety to profit (as at Boeing) in Hopkins (2025).
+CRIOP builds upon principles in HOP, Dekker& Conklin (2014), that needs to be supported by relevant accident models as used by Havtil, Winge et al. (2023) and actions in line with hierarchy of controls.